zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 **Lab Objectives**

-These exercises are designed to provide you with an introduction to using Visual Builder to create Web and Mobile applications and to prepare you to demonstrate it's features to customers.
+These exercises are designed to provide you with an introduction to using Visual Builder to create Web and Mobile applications and to prepare you to demonstrate its features to customers.

 Here are some general guidelines that will help you get the most from these exercises.